A simple generalization of Garsia's conjecture: The Euclidean case

 Hence, the complex torus associated with a circle of radius $R$ centered at $(a,b)$, via Lemma~\ref{prop: torus associated to connection}, is conformally equivalent to $\mathbb{C}/\Lambda$.
-Here, $\Lambda$ is the lattice Since $R>0$ and $a,b \in \mathbb{R}$ are arbitrary, we see that for this connection $\varphi$, all conformal classes of a genus $1$ torus can be realized using circles in $\mathbb{R}^2$. \\ \\ The appearance of what we call the {\it isoperimetric inverse problem} in Example 2 highlights a challenge that any approach to Question~\ref{Question} must address: namely, relating the holonomy angle of a Jordan curve with its length.
-In both \cite{Pinkall}'s work and Example 2, the holonomy angle is expressed in terms of the enclosed area, thanks to Theorem~\ref{thm: holonomy in terms curvat}, and because of that, the isoperimetric inequality is the tool to relate the holonomy angle and the curve's length.
-In all the examples of this section, the analogous expression to the isoperimetric inequality is the relation between the contour integral of a vector field and the length of the closed curve over which the integral is calculated. \\ \\ The Ambrose-Singer theorem, which relates holonomy and curvature, could potentially be leveraged to refine the results of this section by demonstrating that the only connections for which Question~\ref{Question} is answered negatively are those with zero curvature.
+Here, $\Lambda$ is the lattice Since $R>0$ and $a,b \in \mathbb{R}$ are arbitrary, we see that for this connection $\varphi$, all conformal classes of a genus $1$ torus can be realized using circles in $\mathbb{R}^2$. \\ \\ The appearance of what we call the \textit{inverse isoperimetric problem} in Example 2 highlights a fundamental challenge for any approach to Question~\ref{Question} on manifolds with trivial homology: the necessity of relating the holonomy angle of a Jordan curve to its length.
+In both \cite{Pinkall} and Example 2, the holonomy angle is expressed in terms of the enclosed area via Theorem~\ref{thm: holonomy in terms curvat}.
+Consequently, the isoperimetric inequality becomes the natural tool to bridge the holonomy angle and the curve's length.
+In the examples throughout this section, the role of the isoperimetric inequality is played by the structural relation between the contour integral of a vector field and the length of the closed curve. \\ \\ The Ambrose-Singer theorem, which relates holonomy and curvature, could potentially be leveraged to refine the results of this section by demonstrating that the only connections for which Question~\ref{Question} is answered negatively are those with zero curvature.
 More specifically, in such a case, one would need to prove that for a given holonomy angle (at a point) and a given length, there exists a curve that realizes these values.